liferay/liferay-docs/develop/tutorials/articles/03-developing-a-web-application/02-writing-web-application-liferay/01-generating-an-application.markdown

 will be created inside of that workspace.
 Follow the instructions below to create your Liferay Module Project.

-1. Go to
+1. Right click on your workspace.
-2. Click
+2. Select `New` &rarr; `Liferay Module Project`
-3. Enter
+3. Enter `Guestbook` for the Project name
-4. Enter
+4. Use the `gradle-module` Build type.
-5. More stuff.
+5. Select the `mvc-portlet` for Project Template Name.

-This command creates a project named `Guestbook Module`.
+This creates a project named `Guestbook`.
 The `mvcportlet` template applied some Liferay enhancements to a standard module project.
 Liferay IDE created a portlet class named NAME inside the package package `com.liferay.docs.guestbook` in your project's `src/main/java` folder.
 Your